Zanana-med/Born2BeRoot/README.md

 ### > AppArmor

-AppArmor is a Linux Kernel security module restrict the resources that the program or application can access,
+AppArmor is a Linux Kernel security module restrict the resources that the program or application can access, enhancing the system's overall security.

+**Example :**  Web-Browser don't need to access system files like `/etc/passwd` or your private data as photos.
+AppArmor restrict the browser to access those directories and files, so even if the program is hacked, the hacked will not have the access to sensitive data.

+The AppArmor uses set of rules called **profiles**, which is a configuration file that contain :
++ what files a program can access to;
++ what system resources can be used (Webcam as example, etc.);
++ what types of actions a program can take (connect to internet but not run other programs).

+Automatically when you run a program the AppArmor checks if there is a profile applied for it,